You realize you’re in a war, right?

 “Blow, blow, thou winter wind Thou art not so unkind, as man’s ingratitude.” ~ William Shakespeare

-Want to know if your partner’s a narcissist?
+Want to know if you’re dealing with a narcissist?
 Stop catering to their excessive demands and see how they react.
+This is the first unveiling of narcissistic secrets designed to destroy you.

 Narcissists truly do have a sixth sense when it comes to snagging people into relationships with them, and it doesn’t have anything to do with their target’s status, wealth, or intelligence.
-These toxic individuals are able to detect vulnerability and loneliness in others.
-Generally, these states of being originated in childhood and/or early adulthood and were intensified through unsuccessful relationships and life events.
+These toxic individuals are able to detect vulnerability and emotional wounds in others.
+Generally, these states of being originated in childhood or early adulthood and were intensified through unsuccessful relationships and life events.

 Narcissists and other predatory types can detect vulnerability in people through visual and auditory cues such as facial expressions, body language, and tone of voice.
 People who feel vulnerable often avoid direct eye contact with others, tend to look downward a lot, speak in softer voices, and/or are overly nice and accommodating upon first meeting them.